sematext/docs/docs/integration/hbase.md

 - Instructions: [https://apps.sematext.com/ui/howto/HBase/overview](https://apps.sematext.com/ui/howto/HBase/overview)

+## HBase Alerts

+As soon as you create an HBase App, you will receive a set of default [alert rules](https://sematext.com/docs/guide/alerts-guide/).
+These pre-configured rules will notify you of important events that may require your attention, as shown below.

+### Node count anomaly

+This alert rule continuously monitors the count of nodes running HBase regions in a system, identifying anomalies in the node count over time.
+When anomalies are detected, it triggers a warning (WARN priority).
+The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

+Suppose a system typically maintains a consistent number of servers running HBase regions, but due to hardware failures, scaling events, or maintenance activities, the node count changes unexpectedly.
+When this happens, the alert rule checks for anomalies in the node count over the last 90 minutes.
+Upon detecting the anomaly in the node count, the alert rule triggers a warning.

+#### Actions to take

+- Investigate the reasons behind the observed changes in the node count, such as hardware failures, scaling events, or maintenance activities
+- If the node count decrease is due to hardware failures, replace or repair the failed hardware components

+You can [create additional alerts](https://sematext.com/docs/alerts) on any metric.

 ## Metrics

 You can choose which of some 300 HBase metrics to collect by adjusting the [HBase integration YML files](https://github.com/sematext/sematext-agent-integrations/tree/master/hbase) once you [install the HBase monitoring agent](https://apps.sematext.com/ui/howto/HBase/overview).